-In a classic case of “legislative creep,” the California legislature is about to make cell telephone and texting violations result in a point on your driver’s license.
+In a classic case of “legislative creep,” the California legislature is about to make cell telephone and texting and driving violations result in a point on your driver’s license.
 Back in 2005-2006, when California’s “hands-free” law was enacted, the politicians sold it to the public by saying to the effect of, “Well it is not a point violation, so it is like a parking ticket.
 Just pay the fine and it is finished.”

 Fast forward through 12 years of insurance industry lobbying and here comes California Assembly Bill 47 (AB 47).